Hispanic Impact Fund

 To learn more about how the Fund defines these impact areas, please read the When Hispanics Rise, Austin Rises: A Status Report of Hispanic Families Central Texas.
 This document is the basis for our data-informed grantmaking approach.

 The online portal is now closed.
-The next grantmaking cycle will open in summer 2019.
-To stay informed, sign up for our eNews.
+The next grantmaking cycle will open on Thursday, August 1, 2019.
+To learn more about applying in the future, please sign up for our eNews to stay informed.

 The Hispanic Impact Fund grant opportunity is a three-part process.

 - Step 1: Submit an online Letter of Inquiry (LOI)

 - Step 2: Applicants selected to submit full applications will be notified via email

 - Step 3: Finalists will be presented to the HIF donor base for final selections

 Guidelines for Step 1

 The online letter of inquiry (LOI) can be submitted through the online portal.
 Make sure you are submitting the LOI using the Hispanic Impact Fund grant portal.
 This is a different portal from our community grants or Women’s Fund program portals.